• More Tones,

 We describe the musical basics in More Tones, More Music.

-nimbu offers you two integrated sound modules as well as comprehensive functions and interfaces for building a complete arranger workstation.
+nimbu offers you two integrated sound modules and all common MIDI and audio interfaces for setting up a complete arranger workstation.
 Whether virtual instruments or sound module, whether tablet or MIDI pad, the configuration and design of the system is very flexible.
 You can find the requirements here.

 Instruments and Tracks